-Page 2 of the Insert Sheet (RCT-106) is used to compute the three-factor apportionment.
-All amounts, not in agreement with information on federal Form 1120, 1120S, or 1065 must be reconciled.
+Page 2 of the Insert Sheet (RCT-106) is used to calculate the three-factor apportionment.
+All amounts differing from information on federal Form 1120, 1120S or 1065 must be reconciled.
 The totals from the RCT-106 are then transferred to the appropriate lines on Schedule C-1 of RCT-101.